 Workloads in international schools are usually quite high, with many extra-curricular activities being compulsory for teachers, as well as meetings in the evenings and some weekend events.

-Are international school jobs well-paid?
+Are international school jobs in China well-paid?

 Yes, they are, although given the workload, this can also be debatable.
 Salaries can range from USD 4,000 and up to USD 5,000 a month for the best-paid positions in Tier 1 cities, your experience and qualification being the biggest determiners of your initial salary.
 Consider all the extra benefits and the location of a school as pivotal to your final decision.
 See out Teaching Destinations page for more insider tips on which city may be just right for you.